Blog post

 • And much more

-Note on assets directory
+Note on the assets directory

 In recent Angular setups, especially when creating a new project, you might notice there isn’t an assets directory created by default.
 This is often due to changes in Angular’s project structure in newer versions.
 If you don’t have this directory, create it under src: